Jun P. Espina 4 min read

 Important Life Principle.

-One important life principle to find fulfillment and joy that has caused me a bit of time reflecting is the so-called law of attraction.
+One precept that has caused me a bit of time reflecting is the so-called law of attraction.
 Is it true that the only way to get everything is to give everything?
 The most hospitable place where almost all are given for free (at least on the surface) is the Internet.
-Try to google the word “download,” and an extensive list of free download stuff will appear on the screen.
-Do you want to know anything you want for free?
-Then, “scrub the Web,” and you will find everything, from the most demonic something to the most angelic of things–offered for free!
-Everyone in the blogosphere believes and enjoys the benefits of giving.
-Is it one instance where the Law of Attraction works so forcibly?
+Try to google the word “download,” and an extensive list of free downloads will appear on the screen.
+Is the law of attraction through the route of doing things for free an important life principle?

 READ MORE: Is Kindness Becoming a Fake Virtue

 I attended a seminar where the guest speaker started his lecture by saying, “When God created the universe, He created universal laws, and one of these laws is the law of attraction…give, and you’ll receive….”

-Constant Application of What is Right.
+Important Life Principle: Constant Application of What is Right.

 READ MORE: Crab Mentality: The Culture of Pulling Down

-“Never half-do things!” is another principle I learned.
+Never half-do things!
+It is another principle I learned.
 We need to aim for perfection in all our endeavors, instead of half-doing things.
-And it is one important life principle I also believe worthy of having.